About

 What you can discover here

-The BFCA was established in 1981 as a repository of films and related materials by and about Black people.
-Included are films which have substantial participation by Black writers, actors, producers, directors, musicians, and consultants, as well as those which depict some aspect of Black experience.
+The BFCA was established in 1981 as a repository of films and related materials related to Black cinematic history.
+Included are films which have substantial participation by Black writers, actors, producers, directors, musicians, and consultants, as well as those which have historically depicted some aspect of Black experience.

 Scholars, students, and researchers can view films and gain access to auxiliary research facilities on the Indiana University Bloomington campus.
-Black Camera, an international film journal published through the BFCA and IU Press, serves as an academic, professional, and community resource.
-In order to maintain a comprehensive research archive, we do not distribute any part of our collection.
-However, we maintain a database of over 8,000 films, not all of which are in the collection.
-For a minimal fee, database research information concerning those films is available to be faxed or mailed.
+Black Camera, an international film journal that originated under the BFCA and is currently published through IU Press, serves as an academic, professional, and community resource.
+In order to maintain a comprehensive research archive, we do generally do not distribute or loan out any part of our collection, except under special circumstances or permissions (such as an approved screening request).

 Our objectives